I can hear the angels

-- Feel like life has you banging your head against the wall.
+- Feel like life has you banging your head against the wall?
 Anger management classes not working?
-With a heavy duty stapler or double back tape, attach your cushion to the wall and you have a perfect cushion for your kepi.
+With a heavy duty stapler or double back tape, attach your zabuton to the wall and you have a perfect cushion for your kepi.
 Feel like punching it instead?
 No problem.
 Wail away, Rocky.

 - Got some stairs?
 Lay this down and slide to the bottom.
 You can toboggan any time of the year now.
-Extra neck not included.
+Have a neck-brace handy.

 - Eat curds and whey on it.
 You can finally show the kids what a tuffet looks like.

 - Lap desk.
-Use it on bed to hold a tray on or read a book with.
+Use it in bed to hold a tray or book on.

 Or you could just use it for meditation.
 I know.
 Stop laughing.